 Business Leaders: Catch and Feed the Best Fish

-Later this month, we have the privilege of hosting Dr. Earl Suttle at our Atlanta headquarters. @DrEarlsPearls, as he is better known, will be facilitating a discussion with many of our customers on Leadership: Catching, Motivating, and Keeping the Best Employees.
+We had the privilege of hosting Dr. Earl Suttle at our Atlanta headquarters. @DrEarlsPearls, as he is better known, facilitated a discussion with many of our customers on Leadership: Catching, Motivating, and Keeping the Best Employees.
 My passion burns around this topic, so much that I even apply an Agile perspective to my own skills in hopes to grow, differentiate, and continuously improve.
-So, in prelude to Dr. Suttle, I thought I would share a bit of my philosophy around Catching, Motivating, and Keeping the Best.
+So, I thought I would share a bit of my philosophy around Catching, Motivating, and Keeping the Best.

 The conversation never ends when it comes to the importance of talent brand, the candidate experience, and perks & benefits – and I think all of that is great.
 However, when it comes to attracting true top performers, experienced employees who are really in the top 10% of what they do, I do not think most of that really matters.
 To me, it comes down to one of the three Ms – Manager, Money, or Mission.